hideyukiinada/transfer-learning/readme.md

 In this section, I will go over details of the two high-level steps.

 ## 2.1.
 Set up the dataset on your file system
 retrain.py expects that image data is stored in a multi-level directory structure.
-Here is the two-level directory structure that I recommand:
+Here is the two-level directory structure that I recommend:

 ```
 top image directory